lpietan/GenoMLizer/README.md

 datasetCreator input.vcf.gz target_file output.csv

-   input.vcf.gz   -    preprocessed VCF file
+   input.vcf.gz   -    Preprocessed VCF file
-   target_file    -    a file containing the names of the samples and corresponing phenotype data encoded as 0/1 output.csv     -    the name of the output CSV file with the samples and transformed features
+   target_file    -    A file containing the names of the samples and corresponing phenotype data encoded as 0/1 output.csv     -    The name of the output CSV file with the samples and transformed features

 ```
 Structure of the `target_file`.
 The heading must be, `sampleNames,Targets`.